develost/develost.github.io/_posts/2016-05-15-uniform-get-first-point.md

 | GEOMETRYCOLLECTION | use ST_DumpPoints and filter the first |
 {: .table-bordered}

 But really?
-In my opinion putting everything toghether in a single query will be extremely cumbersome.
+In my opinion putting everything together in a single query will be extremely cumbersome.

 So after some time spent to find an elegant approach to the problem I gave up, and I build an ugly but effective query: